day8/re-frame/docs/on-dynamics.md

     in unexpected and unwelcome ways.
 For our protection, so we can handle these unexpected requirements, we are attracted to more power, not less.

 But let's now go deeper again.
-But what about the dynamics within each Domino?
+But what about the dynamics within each individual Domino?

 ## Pure Functions